-However, any material you would like is often plain or hot-dip galvanized with zinc plated bolts & nuts. for maintaining alignment of piping through its axial expansion and contraction cycles.
+However, any material you would like is often plain or hot-dip galvanized with zinc plated bolts & nuts to maintain piping alignment through its axial expansion and contraction cycles.

 Typically, two or more pipe alignment guides are used on one piping run to avoid a pivoting effect within the piping system.
-Werecommended that the primary guide are a maximum of 4 pipe diameters from an expansion joint.
+We recommended that the primary guide be a maximum of 4 pipe diameters from an expansion joint.

-It would help if you placed the second guide a maximum of 18 pipe diameters from an expansion joint.
-It would be best if you used additional guidesin accordance.
-Supports are usually required between the intermediate guides to suits standard support practice.
+It would help place the second guide a maximum of 18 pipe diameters from an expansion joint.
+It would be best if you used additional guides in accordance.
+Pipe supports are usually required between the intermediate guides to suit standard support practice.
 Maximum temperature 650°F

 Proper pipe alignment is significant to maximize service from expansion joints.
 These spider alignment guides permit free axial movement of the pipe.
 Therefore, restricting lateral and angular movement.
 Location of pipe alignment guides.